-Gurobi is watching GPUs closely, but to this point all of the evidence indicates that they aren't well suited to the needs of an LP/MIP/QP solver.
+Gurobi is watching GPUs closely, but up to this point all of the evidence indicates that they aren't well suited to the needs of an LP/MIP/QP solver.
 Specifically:

 - GPUs don't work well for sparse linear algebra, which dominates much of linear programming.
 GPUs rely on keeping hundreds or even thousands of independent processors busy at a time.
 The extremely sparse matrices that are typical in linear programming don't admit nearly that level of parallelism.